mveteanu/CodeAvenger/_posts/2017-05-30-The-single-thing-about-binary-that-every-developer-should-know-about.md

 Therefore, to answer the question, the maximum natural number that can be represented on n bits is 2^n – 1.

 As you can see in the formula, obtaining the maximum number can be calculated simply by subtracting 1 from 2^n.
-Knowing power of 2 for common n values comes handy in many other situations, therefore any developers should be familiar with the most commonly encountered 2 powers:
+Knowing power of 2 for common n values comes handy in many other situations, therefore any developers should be familiar with the most commonly encountered powers of 2:

 -----|-----
 2^0  |	1